Part 2: Diggin’ In

 KEYS or CHORD FAMILIES

-• Chord Families: Just like families have members who hang together and get along well, chords (made up of 3 notes) have families too.
+• Chord Families: Just like families have members who hang together and get along well, triad chords (made up of 3 notes) have families too.
 Some chords just go together (sound right).
-For example, the C major chord (C, E, G) belongs to the Key or Chord family of C which consists of the following 3 note chords: C, Dm, Em, F, G, Am, Bdim, and C. (The Bdmin, in this case, is the 7th chord in this family.
+For example, the C major chord (C, E, G) belongs to the Key or family of C, which consists of the following 3 note chords: C, Dm, Em, F, G, Am, Bdim, and C. (The Bdmin, in this case, is the 7th chord in this family.
 The 7th chord in any of the chord families doesn’t often come together for family reunions, so we don’t often have to play them.)

 • C (MAJOR), Dm (minor), Em (minor), F (MAJOR), G (MAJOR), Am (minor).
 They are often marked with Roman numerals.
 The MAJOR chords are marked with capital Roman numerals and the minor chords are marked with lowercase Roman numerals., like this: